Superannuation and your rights

 • What is the superannuation guarantee? (money employers are required to pay into their employees’ super funds)

-• Who is eligible for super? (anyone over 18 who earns more than $450 a month and people under 18 who work more than 30 hours a week)
+• Who is eligible for super? (anyone over 18 and people under 18 who work more than 30 hours a week)

 2. Play the rest of the video: What is superannuation?